 In order to use the data set to determine possible nutrient thresholds, nutrient concentrations were evaluated as to their correlation with biological metrics.
 That thorough evaluation was completed prior to the Pascagoula River Basin TMDLs.
 The methodology and approach were verified.
-The same methodology was applied to the subsequent ecoregions.
+The same methodology was applied to the subsequent basins and ecoregions.

-For the preliminary target concentration range for each ecoregion, the 75th and 90th percentiles were derived from the mean nutrient value at each site found to be fully supporting of aquatic life support according to the M-BISQ scores.
-For the estimate of the existing concentrations the 50th percentile (median) was derived from the mean nutrient value at each site of sites that were not attaining and had nutrient concentrations greater than the target.
-For this report, only the 90th percentile was used.
+For the preliminary target concentration for each ecoregion, the 90th percentile was derived from the mean nutrient value at each site found to be fully supporting of aquatic life support according to the M-BISQ scores.